 Overview

-Earkick is a multimedia AI therapist chatbot that offers personalized recommendations for various mindfulness activities and soundscapes.
+Earkick is a multimedia AI therapist chatbot that offers personalized recommendations for various mindfulness activities and soundscapes, as well as a free chat space with its AI panda companion.
 Earkick will even personalize uplifting quotes based on your check-in each day.
 You can personalize your Earkick Panda Companion based on what feedback you are looking for, from the Wise Panda to the Empathetic Panda, making the app not only useful but fun.

 Pros & Cons